 Your application is not complete until you click “submit”.
 Incomplete applications, or applications submitted after the deadline, will not be considered.

-For a preview of the questions, visit the grants resources page.
+To preview the questions without logging in to the application system, visit the grants resources page.

 HN staff assembles information packets for each grant application and may reach out with clarification questions if time permits.